cskarthik22/Notes/Docker/DockerNetworks.md

 > #### Docker Networking
-  - USECASE1: Container1 app talking to Container2 app
+  - USECASE1: Containers running on single hosts talk to each other ( BRIDGE NETWORK )
-  - USECASE2: conainter1 app talking to external service served by physical or virtual machine
+  - USECASE2: Containers running on multiple hosts talk to each other ( OVERLAYS )

 - Container Networking Model --> libnetwork